pivotal-cf/docs-pws-services/services/sendgrid.html.md

 ![Dashboard](http://static.sendgrid.com.s3.amazonaws.com/images/delivery_metrics.png)

-To access your SendGrid dashboard, simply click the 'Manage' button next to the SendGrid service in the Apps Manager user interface.
+To access your SendGrid dashboard, click the 'Manage' button next to the SendGrid service in Apps Manager.

 ## <a id='support'></a>Support ##